 You should rely only on the information contained in this prospectus or contained in any free writing prospectus filed with the Securities and Exchange Commission.
 Neither we nor the underwriter have authorized any person to provide you with any information or make any representations other than those contained in this prospectus or in any free writing prospectus filed with the Securities and Exchange Commission and that we authorize to be distributed to you.
 We take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
-We are offering to sell, and seeking offers to buy, shares of common stock only in jurisdictions where offers and sales are permitted.
-The information contained in this prospectus is accurate only as of the date of this prospectus, unless the information specifically indicates that another date applies, regardless of the time of delivery of this prospectus or of any sale of the common stock.
+We are offering to sell, and seeking offers to buy, shares of common stock and warrants to purchase common stock only in jurisdictions where offers and sales are permitted.
+The information contained in this prospectus is accurate only as of the date of this prospectus, unless the information specifically indicates that another date applies, regardless of the time of delivery of this prospectus or of any sale of the common stock and warrants to purchase common stock.
 Our business, financial condition, results of operations and prospects may have changed since such date.